erwinkn/erwinkn.github.io/content/blog/concrete-intro/index.md

 In this series, I want to unpack this observation.
 Especially the assumptions behind it.
 Why is concrete harmful?
 How is it harmful?
 Can "eco-friendly" concrete actually mean something?
 If so, how will the buildings and the material world around us evolve in response?

-This article sets the decor, including a few facts that really surprised me as I was learning about the subject.
+This article sets the decor, including a few things that really surprised me as I was learning about the subject.
 To be honest, I didn't understand how fundamental concrete is for our civilization before I started working on it.

 ## The difference between cement and concrete
 Before we go any further, I  want to answer a question I get asked very often: what is the difference between cement and concrete?

-Simply put, concrete is what you pour to build things and cement is the glue that holds everything together.
+Simply put, concrete is what you pour to build things.
+Cement is the glue that holds everything together.
 One way to understand it is the cake analogy 🎂: if concrete is a cake, cement is the flour that holds it together.

 More precisely, cement is a fine powder that is mixed with sand and crushed rocks (called "aggregates") to form the concrete mix.
 Once the mix is hydrated, it starts to solidify and, after a short time, sets into a fixed structure.